 To achieve even further improvements, SARS will need to optimise its entire value chain and try to get greater operational and systems integration between its own activities and those of its state partners.
-SARS's value chain include government entities that are custodians of vital taxpayer, trader and industry information (e.g. the Department of Home Affairs, Department of Trade and Industry, Department of Labour, the Government Pensions Administration Agency and the Companies and Intellectual Property Commission), entities that are involved in supporting its compliance activities (e.g. the National Prosecuting Authority, Department of Justice) and entities involved in security, particularly at our border posts and along the border lines (e.g. South African Revenue Service, South African National Defence Force etc).
+SARS's value chain include government entities that are custodians of vital taxpayer, trader and industry information (e.g. the Department of Home Affairs, Department of Trade and Industry (dti), Department of Labour (DoL), Government Pensions Administration Agency (GPAA) and the Companies and Intellectual Property Commission (CIPC) entities that are involved in supporting its compliance activities (e.g. National Prosecuting Authority, Department of Justice) and entities involved in security, particularly at our border posts and along the border lines (e.g. SARS, South African National Defence Force (SANDF), etc).
 In order to optimise the entire value chain, and to further enable SARS to execute its mandate effectively and efficiently, SARS will seek to collaborate with entities that are part of its value chain.
 This collaboration aims to save taxpayer money by leveraging the investments made by the government into SARS's modernisation programme for the interest of the state as a whole.
 All collaboration will need, however, to be in line with all existing legislation to prevent any conflict of interest or contravention of the law and good governance.

-Examples of where this collaboration has started to deliver value, include the joint effort in the roll-out of the movement control system with the Department of Home Affairs, that will enable SARS to better track the length of time that taxpayers spend in the country; the collaboration with SARS, SANDF and others as part of the BCCOC and the IACF to improve the security response at the borders and the ongoing collaboration with National Treasury's Financial Intelligence Centre (FIC) as part of the Multi-Agency Working Group (MAWG) to improve the integrity of the state procurement system.
+Examples of where this collaboration has started to deliver value include the joint effort in the roll-out of the movement control system with the Department of Home Affairs, that will enable SARS to better track the length of time that taxpayers spend in the country, the collaboration with SARS, the South African National Defence Force (SANDF) and others as part of the Border Control Coordinating Committee (BCCOC) and the Inter-Agency Clearing Forum (IACF) to improve the security response at the borders and the ongoing collaboration with National Treasury's Financial Intelligence Centre as part of the Multi-Agency working group (MAWG) to improve the integrity of the state procurement system.

-5.4.3 Continue to integrate internal and external (third) party data across multiple tax types
+6.4.3 Continue to integrate internal and external (third) party data across multiple tax types

-SARS will continue to redesign its tax registers and information systems to gain a holistic perspective of the taxpayer and trader, rather than being limited by the fractured view that emerges from viewing taxpayer/trader transactions through disparate tax type lenses.
+SARS will continue to redesign its registers and information systems to gain a holistic perspective of the taxpayer and trader, rather than being limited by the fractured view that emerges from viewing taxpayer/trader transactions through disparate tax type lenses.
 SARS will leverage data submitted by a taxpayer for one tax product to validate information submitted by that taxpayer on another tax product.
 For example, customs declarations are a useful means to validate costs of goods sold on an income tax return.
 Furthermore, we will continue to expand the use of third party data across all tax types.
 In addition to the sources used currently (e.g. banks), new sources (e.g. credit bureaus) will also be used to validate information submitted by the taxpayer.
 The work that SARS is doing with other government departments (e.g. Department of Home Affairs, Department of Trade and Industry, Department of Labour) will also greatly increase the amount of third party information available to SARS.

-5.4.4 Enabling our people to perform at their peak through compensating critical skills differently
+6.4.4 Enabling our people to perform at their peak through compensating critical skills differently